-Learn how to make a Salad Bar Board that is great as an easy dinner or a fun way to serve salad for a party.
-Just like a salad bar, all of the ingredients are piled on the board, so it’s easy to choose different toppings and dressings so everyone can customize their own.
+These Salad Bar Ideas are a great easy dinner or a fun way to serve salad for a party.
+Just like a salad bar, all of the ingredients are piled on the board, so it’s customizable for everybody.
 It’s a fun and easy way to eat a healthy salad for dinner.

 How Do You Make a Salad Bar?